Khanhlinh1211/Business_case/README.md

 ## Description of the Project
 In this project, I will employ some of the Power BI and Python skills I have learned to construct a series of related reports and a dashboard from a single data source. <br>
-I will be using visualizations to create reports that will provide insight about our dataset, including conversion rate, customer retention rate
+I will be using visualizations to create reports that will provide insight about our dataset.

-## Description of the dataset
-The Gapminder dataset SampleDataWS combines data from multiple sources into coherent time-series information about life expectancy over time for countries and regions around the world.

 # Detailed Project Report
 In this report, I've gone into great depth on the data processing and analysis stages.
 Additionally, after visualizing the criteria, comments are given to help with problem-solving for each department. <br>